HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

-	The `Info.plist` file is a property list file that contains essential information about an app.
-It is used by the system to determine how our app interacts with the user and the system.
+	The `Info.plist` (Information Property List) file in an iOS app contains metadata used by the system to configure and manage your app.
+You store app settings and configuration keys that the OS or certain APIs need at runtime.
 The `Info.plist` file contains key-value pairs that describe various aspects of our app, such as its name, version number, icon files, supported devices, required capabilities, and much more.

 	Some examples of settings that can be stored in the `Info.plist` file include:

+	- `CFBundleDisplayName`: App name
+	- `CFBundleIdentifier`: App identifier
-	- App name and version number
+	- `CFBundleVersion`: App version
-	- Supported device orientations
+	- `UISupportedInterfaceOrientations`: Supported device orientations
-	- Supported device types
-	- Required device capabilities
+	- `UIRequiredDeviceCapabilities`: Required device capabilities
-	- Required background modes
+	- `UIBackgroundModes`: Required background modes
-	- App icons and launch images
+	- `UILaunchStoryboardName`: App icons and launch images
-	- URL schemes and document types
+	- `CFBundleURLTypes`: URL schemes
+	- `CFBundleDocumentTypes`: Document types
-	- Required permissions and entitlements
+	- `NSCameraUsageDescription`: Required camera permissions
-	- Localizations and language settings
+	- `CFBundleDevelopmentRegion`: Localizations and language settings
-	- App transport security settings
+	- `NSAppTransportSecurity`: App transport security settings
-	- Supported audio and video formats
+	- `CFBundleDocumentTypes`: Supported audio and video formats
-	- App extensions and plug-ins
 	<br />

 	In a nutshell, the `Info.plist` file is a powerful tool for configuring our app and communicating its requirements and capabilities to the system.